 What Percentage of Financial Advisors Are CFPs®?

 You may not have the expertise, the time, or the desire to actively plan and manage certain financial aspects of your life.
 You may need help getting started.
 You may benefit from an objective, third-party perspective on what are often emotional, difficult decisions.
-In today's hectic world, it can be beneficial to have a CFP® professional expert to make sure you stay focused and follow through.
+In today's hectic world, it can be beneficial to have a CFP® professional to make sure you stay focused and follow through.

-Four E’s to become a CERTIFIED FINANCIAL PLANNER™
+The Four E's to become a CERTIFIED FINANCIAL PLANNER™

 Education - CFP® practitioners develop theoretical and practical financial planning knowledge by completing a comprehensive course of study at an accredited college or university offering a financial planning curriculum registered with the CERTIFIED FINANCIAL PLANNER™ Board of Standards.
+In addition to completing the CFP®approved coursework, candidates must hold a bachelor's degree from an accredited college or university.

 Ethics - As a final step to certification, CFP® practitioners must pass an ethics review and agree to abide by the CFP® Board’s Financial Planning Practice Standards and a strict code of professional conduct, known as the CFP® Board’s Code of Ethics and Professional Responsibility.
 The Code of Ethics states that CFP® practitioners are to act with integrity, offering professional services that are objective and based on client needs.